lionpuro/placebase/README.md

 ### Prerequisites

-Before you begin, you will need one of the following:

-- Node.js >= 22.0.0
+Developing in a container:
 - Docker along with the Docker Compose plugin

+Developing locally:
+- Node.js version 22.0.0 or higher
+- Java JDK version 21 or higher

 ### Installation